seanbutler/Morris/README.md

 - [ ] Machines and States are first class objects

 ### Simplified Types
-- [ ] Once we specialise its arguable how extensive types we really need
-- [ ] Genetic Programming search space is significantly reduced with more limited types
+Once we specialise its arguable how extensive types we really need.
+Search based automatic programming is significantly helped with more limited types
 - [X] Numbers
-- [ ] Text
+- [X] Text
 - [ ] Associative Arrays => Pairs, Tuples & Arrays